 of the Positive Online Content Campaign

-We would like to extend our warm thanks to members of the Insafe network of Safer Internet Centres (SICs) in Europe, and their partners, who have contributed to updating the current state of play of Positive Online Content in their countries, as well as populating the gallery of examples of Positive Online Content for children.
+We would also like to extend our warm thanks to members of the Insafe network of Safer Internet Centres (SICs) in Europe, and their partners, who contributed to updating the current state of play of Positive Online Content in their countries, as well as populating the gallery of examples of Positive Online Content for children.

 A special thanks also goes to COFACE - Families Europe for suporting the Parents and Educators week of the POCC Awareness Month, as well as to the Better Internet for Kids (BIK) Youth Ambassadors for supporting the Youth week of the Awareness Month.

 As the main recipients of the POCC criteria checklist are industry stakeholders who produce and provide children's content, we thank all those organisations and individuals who participated in the industry-centred POC Focus Group in late September 2019.